Four Teenagers Drive A Saturn To Mexico

 Camping in Colorado

 After we were out of the car, we would unstrap the cargo carrier.
-The straps would twang and flip off as the plastic cover bulged upwards.
-As the latches were opened, the contents would rise out of the carrier like a loaf of quickly rising bread.
+The straps would twang and flip off as the plastic cover bounced open on its hinges.
+The contents would rise out of the carrier like a loaf of quickly rising bread.
 We could have a proper refugee camp set up within minutes.

 We were lounging around a campfire when Bryan announced that it was time for his toe stitches to come out.
 Of course now we were a thousand miles from the doctor who put them in.
 James was a nursing student at the time and offered his help.
 “I think I can take them out.
 All you do is pull the string out.
 It’s just like unlacing a shoe.”